-Every Member of UnitedHealthcare needs a Primary Care Physician, including your newborn.
+Every Member of UnitedHealthcare needs a PCP, including your newborn.
 Newborns are assigned to the mother's Network Medical Group from birth until discharge from the Hospital.
-You may request to reassign your newborn to a different Primary Care Physician or Network Medical Group following the newborn's discharge by calling UnitedHealthcare's Customer Service department.
-If a Primary Care Physician isn't chosen for your child, the newborn will remain with the mother's Primary Care Physician or Network Medical Group.
+You may request to reassign your newborn to a different PCP or Network Medical Group following the newborn's discharge by calling UnitedHealthcare's Customer Service department.
+If a PCP isn't chosen for your child, the newborn will remain with the mother's PCP or Network Medical Group.
 If you call the Customer Service department by the 15th of the current month, your newborn's transfer will be effective on the first day of the following month.
 If the request for transfer is received after the 15th of the current month, your newborn's transfer will be effective the first day of the second succeeding month.
 For example, if you call UnitedHealthcare on June 12th to request a new doctor for your newborn, the transfer will be effective on July 1st.
 If you call UnitedHealthcare on June 16th, the transfer will be effective August 1st.
 In order for coverage to continue beyond the first 60 days of life, the Subscriber must submit a request to add the baby to his or her employer group/UnitedHealthcare prior to the expiration of the 30-day period to continue coverage beyond the first 60 days of life.
 If you do not enroll the newborn child within 60 days, the newborn is covered for only 31 days (including the date of birth).

-If your newborn has not been discharged from the Hospital, is being followed by the Case Management or is receiving acute institutional care at the time of your request, a change in your newborn's Primary Care Physician or Network Medical Group will not be effective until the first day of the second month following the newborn's discharge from the institution or termination of treatment.
+If your newborn has not been discharged from the Hospital, is being followed by the Case Management or is receiving acute institutional care at the time of your request, a change in your newborn's PCP or Network Medical Group will not be effective until the first day of the second month following the newborn's discharge from the institution or termination of treatment.
 When UnitedHealthcare's Case Management is involved, the Case Manager is also consulted about the effective date of your requested Physician change for your newborn.

-You can learn more about changing Primary Care Physicians in Section 4.
+You can learn more about changing PCPs in Section 4.
 Changing Your Doctor or Medical Group.
-(For more about adding a newborn to your coverage, see Section 7.
-Member Eligibility.)
+For more information on how we may coordinate your newborn's benefits, please see Section 6.
+Coordination of Benefits and for more information about adding a newborn to your coverage, see Section 7.
+Member Eligibility.